treussart/ProbeManager_Suricata/README.rst

     :align: center
     :width: 80%

-* Give a unique name for this instance, example: server-tap1_suricata.
+* Name: Give a unique name for this instance, example: server-tap1_suricata.
-* Specify if you want rules to be verified at each deployment.
+* Secure deployment: Specify if you want rules to be verified at each deployment.
-* Enable scheduled deployment of rules.
+* Scheduled rules deployment enabled: Enable scheduled deployment of rules.
-* Enable instance monitoring.
+* Scheduled check enabled: Enable instance monitoring.
 (Check if the probe is active)
-* Specify the server for the probe.
+* Server: Specify the server for the probe.
-* Specify if the probe is already installed.
+* Probe already installed: Specify if the probe is already installed.
-* Choose the sets of rules that will be deployed on this probe.
+* Rulesets: Choose the sets of rules that will be deployed on this probe.
-* Give the configuration of the probe.
+* Configuration: Give the configuration of the probe.

 Page to add a configuration :